tuxcomputers/speedttest/README.md

 ### Speed test

 Runs the [Ookla speedtest CLI](https://www.speedtest.net/apps/cli) and records download speed, upload speed, ping latency/jitter, packet loss, server details, and a link to the full result.
 Bandwidth is stored in Mbps (rounded to 2 decimal places).
+The CLI is given a 120-second timeout — if it hangs beyond that the run is abandoned and the next scheduled slot runs cleanly.

-The speed test is held while a connectivity outage is active — there is no point running it on a down connection.
+The speed test is held while a connectivity outage is open in the database.
+The outage record is the sole authority — the supervisor queries SQLite directly rather than relying on inter-process state.
+Once the outage `end_time` is written the speedtest resumes at the next 5-minute mark.

 Once the speed test finishes it directly triggers the database sync, ensuring the sync always runs against a freshly written result with no timing guesswork.